 If you requested additional information regarding why your initial application was denied from the SSA before your deadline, you have 60 days from when the additional information arrived to request an appeal.

 Reason #4: Death

-If someone in your immediate family became gravely ill or died, the SSA might accept this as a reason you were not able to file in time.
+If an immediate family member became gravely ill or died, they might accept this reason for missing the appeals deadline.

-Reason #5: Lack Of Understanding About the Appeals Process
+Reason #5: Lack Of Understanding About the SSA Appeals Process

 If the SSA gave you wrong or confusing information about filing for an appeal, it would not be your fault if you weren’t able to file on time.
 Additionally, here are some other reasons the agency may accept for late appeals:

 - Due to your mental or physical health issues, you cannot understand what they required of you to appeal